 Mount St. Helens erupted in 1980 in Washington.
 Leave it to Barney to get his hands on some volcanic ash from the blast, which he rubbed into the background of this St. Helens seat.

 Here’s the toilet seat that truly tells you how dedicated Barney is to this whole endeavor.
 Years ago when his wife went in for gallstone surgery, he decided to keep her IVs and fluid bags and put them on display.

-Here’s Barney with a “My Alma Mater” graduation seat from Lee University
+Here’s Barney with a “My Alma Mater” graduation seat from Lee University.

-Each seat is individually numbered and tracked in a detailed notebook that serves as a record of his toilet seats and a visitor log.
-Barney says each seat can take about 20 hours to finish, depending on its complexity.
+Each seat was individually numbered and tracked in a detailed notebook that serves as a record of his toilet seats and a visitor log.
+Barney said each seat can take about 20 hours to finish, depending on its complexity.

 The Guinness company contacted Barney about the possibility of featuring him in its book of world records, but he declined because the process (filling out forms, getting them notarized, etc.) was too much of a hassle.

 Barney didn’t sell any of his art.
 It was all just a fun hobby.
 He did have plans for his collection once he’s gone – Barney said that Bemis, the toilet seat manufacturer in Wisconsin, had expressed interest in displaying his seats there eventually.
 But for now, his collection will stay at the Truck Yard.